Haim2019/MetalSMx/README.md

-# MetalSMx
+# MetalSMx (College Project)
-Proyecto CNG IV creatividad
+College project from MetalSmelter Mx companie, working on web page solution to give more business presentation